harshu3008/picocalc-sd-formatter/README.md

 4. Push to the branch
 5. Create a Pull Request

+## Disclaimer

+This software:
+- May contain code snippets or patterns that were AI-generated
+- Could include uncredited code from public sources
+- Is provided "as is" without warranty of any kind
+- Should be reviewed for security and functionality before use in production environments

+Please review the code thoroughly and use at your own discretion.
+While efforts have been made to ensure quality and security, AI-generated code should always be validated for your specific use case.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.